Orsoy, Germany

-Orsoy, till 1974 an independent town in the district of Moers, is today a municipal district of the Lower Rhine town of Rheinberg on the Rhine.
-The word Orsoy, pronounced Oschau means "horse pasture" (Rossaue).
+Orsoy ([ˈɔʁzaʊ]), from approximately 1273 to 1974 an independent town, most recently within the Kreis Moers district, is today a district (officially a residential area) and one of four boroughs of the North Rhine-Westphalian town of Rheinberg on the left bank of the Lower Rhine in the Kreis Wesel district.

+The word Orsoy, pronounced Oschau or Orsau means "horse pasture" (Rossaue).
 Orsoy itself was in the Middle Ages a powerful fortified town with high walls and four gates.
-Although much of the fortifications were destroyed in the Second World War, a tower, circa 50 percent of the walls and part of the moat remain today giving some indication of the scale of the fortifications.
+Although much of the fortifications were destroyed by Louis XIV in 1672 and some remains later in the Second World War, a tower, circa 50 percent of the walls and part of the moat remain today giving some indication of the scale of the fortifications.

+The borough of Orsoy includes the Orsoyerberg district, as well as the hamlets of Drießen, Plank, Hasenfeld and Milchplatz.

 History

-Teutons supplanted the Celtic inhabitants around Orsoy in 750BC and Ceesar invaded the area establishing Roman Rule in the 1st century BC.
+Teutons supplanted the Celtic inhabitants around Orsoy in 750BC and Caesar invaded the area establishing Roman Rule in the 1st century BC.
 Orsoy was first founded as a Roman Villa on what was the frontier of the empire.
 By the 4th century a Roman Road and ferry crossing had been established at Orsoy.

 In 401AD the Romans withdraw from the area in the face of the Visigoths and the Franks followed close behind.
-In 1938 archaeologists uncovered 9 royal tombs from 500-630AD showing strong Scandinavian cultural input.
+In 1938 archaeologists uncovered 9 royal tombs from 500 to 630AD showing strong Scandinavian cultural input.

 The town became Frankish and was Christianised about 700 AD.

 The earliest mention of the town is in a charter for nearby Hamborn Abbey in 1139.